edsu/eadlinks/README.md

 Linking to Objects Fom Finding Aids
 ===================================

-On January 15, 2014 I did an informal email survey to see how people were linking finding aids (EAD XML or HTML) to digital objects.
+On January 15, 2014 I did an informal email survey to see examples of how people were linking finding aids (EAD XML or HTML) to digital objects on the Web.
+The intent was to see if there were common patterns for doing this linking, in order to inform linking practices at my institution.
+But I thought the first step would be gather examples.
 I contacted the following discussion lists:

 * ead@forums.archivists.org
 * metadata@forums.archivists.org